jadecobra/python_tdd_exercises/source/how_to/make_person.rst

     # Exceptions seen

   the test is still green.
-I now only need to change the value of ``sex`` in one place in the test.
+I now only need to change the value of ``year_of_birth`` in one place in the test.

 * I remove the commented lines